mattmakai/fullstackpython.com/source/content/pages/introduction.rst

 For general Python learning, read Kenneth Reitz's
 `The Hitchhiker’s Guide to Python <http://docs.python-guide.org/en/latest/>`_.

-To deploy a Python web application to the platform-as-a-service (described below in this guide), check out
+To deploy a Python web application to the Heroku platform-as-a-service (described below in this guide), check out
 `Deploying Django <http://www.deploydjango.com/>`_.

 If you're not coming in with any software development background,